Monday B: Teacher Preparation, Professional Development and Policy Issues & Developing Geocompetencies

 Paul Ashwell, University of Toronto Mississauga

-Alison Jolley, University of British Columbia
+Alison Jolley (AJ), University of Waikato

 Jacqueline Dohaney, Victoria University of Wellington